-On March 24, 2020, by Decision of the Council of Ministers no. 243, the state of natural disaster was declared in Albania, as a result of the spread of the COVID19 virus and its classification as pandemic by

-World Health Organization on March 12, 2020.
-In the framework of special administrative measures during the duration of the pandemic period, approved by normative act no. 8 of 24 March 2020, all activities that were not classified "vital" were suspended.
-Following the resistance tests performed by the Company, in order to assess the possible effects on the Fund, there were no effects identified that would require adjustment or disclosure in the financial statements prepared as at and for the year ended December 31, 2019.
+On March 24, 2020, with Decision of the Council of Ministers no. 243, the state of natural disaster was declared in Albania, as a result of the spread of the COVID19 virus and its classification as a pandemic by the World Health Organization on March 12, 2020.
+The Company has assessed the further impact of developments and measures taken for the epidemiological situation after the end of the reporting period and does not consider them as events that require correction in the financial statements for and for the year ended 31 December 2020 for the investment fund.

-There are no other subsequent events after the reporting date that may require either adjustment or disclosure in the financial statements.
+There are no other significant events after the reporting date that may require adjustment or additional presentation in the financial statements.